bread-studios/Interactive-Physics-Simulation/README.md

 # Mechanics and UI
 There are several different mechanics in our program for you, the user, to utilize.
 This section explains how to utilize them, and how they work.

 - Highlighter (Hotkey: LEFT MOUSE BUTTON) - By clicking on an object in the environment with your mouse, you can select it and change some various properties native to that object (see Properties Panel).
+You can also drag the object around while it is highlighted with your mouse.

 - Properties Panel - The properties panel can be found on the left side of the window in a large, dark box when an object is highlighted.
 Inside, there are many different properties that you can edit.
 It will disappear when the object is unhighlighted.
 More information on this panel and it's properties will be touched on in the "Properties" section.